LRiceCooker/Termectron/README.md

 ## Warning

 Honestly this project is very dumb, it may be not very secure, be careful when using it.
-I would'nt recommend it for production usage.
+I wouldn't recommend it for production usage.
 But I believe this still a fun project to play with!
 Enjoy! :D

 ## Features